 Several users kept asking us to provide more historical information on individual transactions, currently only a few with the highest impact are stored.

 For the Standard and Pro Plan we now also store hourly data for every single transaction in your application.
 This is paired with a new dedicated history screen for each transaction where you can compare the long time performance.

 Timezone Aware History

-Previously the history was always anchored to UTC to determine when a day begins and ends.
-With the new history we now support selecting the timezone that the application is primarily served in or the timezone that your team is based in.
-You can switch the timezone for all the applications that have been created before this feature from the "Application Settings" screen.
+Previously, the history was always anchored to UTC to determine when a day begins and ends.
+With the new history, we now support selecting the timezone that the application is primarily served from or the timezone that your team is based in.
+You can switch the timezone for all the applications that have been created before this feature from the “Application Settings” screen.

 When changing, beware that the hourly data cannot be converted from old to new timezone that means midnight will always stay 0:00 UTC for the historical days before you changed the timezone.